Dr. Christine McCallum, Program Director

 The Physical Therapy Program has three primary academic standards:

-- Students must receive a course grade of B- or higher in every class.
+3. Students must receive a grade of B- or higher in every class.

 Appeals

-The Physical Therapy Program adheres to the University guidelines for the appeal process as outlined earlier in this Graduate Catalog.
+The Physical Therapy Program adheres to the University guidelines for the appeal process as outlined in the Graduate Catalog.

 Withdrawal